kirill670/agentCores/README.md

 4. **Multi-Agent Orchestration**: Tools for managing interactions between multiple agents.
 5. **pydantic & ollama agentCores**: Future agentCores built around ollama & pydantic agents.
 Unleashing flexible local agent dbs for advanced code splicing, and agent state monitoring.

-agentCore provides a solid foundation for building sophisticated AI agent systems, offering the flexibility and scalability needed for both research and production environments.
-Whether you're working on a simple chatbot or a complex multi-agent system, agentCore simplifies the process of creating, managing, and deploying AI agents.
+agentCores provides a solid foundation for building sophisticated AI agent systems, offering the flexibility and scalability needed for both research and production environments.
+Whether you're working on a simple chatbot or a complex multi-agent system, agentCores simplifies the process of creating, managing, and deploying AI agents.

 # installation
 ```bash